noccu/umamusu-translate/translating.md

 - If you haven't read the main [readme](readme.md), please check that first.
 - Install dependencies
     - From project root: `pip install -r src\requirements.txt`
+    - Or `pip install -r src\devreqs.txt` if you have subtitles(SRT, ASS) to import or other additional needs
 -  If you want to contribute: fork the project on github and clone that fork to work in

 Recommended: